nurullah91/gardenbook-server/README.md

 1. **Full-stack web application** using Next.js, Typescript, MongoDB, Express,, Node.js.
 2. **JWT-based user authentication**, ensuring secure login, registration, and profile management.
 3. **Responsive user interface** that works across devices—mobile, and desktop.
-4. **Social features**, including upvoting posts, commenting, following other users, and displaying the most popular content.
+4. **Social features**, including upvoting posts, commenting, following other users, and displaying the most popular content. online and offline user's facility.
 5. **Rich text editor** to allow users to create, edit, and share gardening tips and guides, supporting multimedia content (images, videos, etc.).
 6. **Payment Integration**: Integrate payment gateways like **AAMARPAY or Stripe** to access premium gardening contents.
 7. **Advanced Search and Filter:** Implement search and filtering features that allow users to find relevant gardening content based on category, popularity, and other parameters.